 How to Choose: Ninja vs Vitamix

 Both of these blenders were made to be an aid to the chef, but is it necessary to have all the features the Vitamix provides?
 For home chefs, Ninja blenders provide a simple set of functions that do just about everything you need to get a smoothie or a puree.
 However, if you want to use smart features or have the ultimate soup-making machine, Vitamix has some advantages.
-The question is whether those features are worth the price you pay.

 This guide goes through every feature of each blender and compares what makes one better or worse than the other, while also keeping in mind the value point toward the home chef.